PRIVACY NOTICE AND GENERAL DATA PROTECTION REGULATION (GDPR)

 In each case, Ecolism collects such information only as necessary or appropriate to fulfill the purpose of the visitor’s interaction with Ecolism.
 Ecolism does not disclose personally identifying information other than as described below.
 Visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 All information collected on Ecolism will be handled in accordance with the GDPR and DPR.

 Use of Personal Information

-We would like to send you email marketing communications which may be of interest to you from time to time if you have consented to marketing.
+We want to send you email marketing communications that may be of interest to you from time to time if you have consented to marketing.

 Protection of Certain Personal Identifying Information

 If you are a registered user of the Ecolism website and have supplied your email address, Ecolism may occasionally send you an email to tell you about new features, solicit your feedback, or just you up to date with ongoing activities with Ecolism and our products.
 We primarily use our blog to communicate this type of information, so we expect to keep this type of email to a minimum.